We love seeing our schools collaborate in creative and meaningful ways! #BetterTogether

 We have been in communication with EMA during the night.
 There are some areas inside the City of Valdosta that have experienced flash flooding, and some roads are closed in the city.
 The safety of our staff and students is always our top priority.
 With the primary impact being inside the city, we have adjusted transportation routes and are having school.
 As we have with other weather impacts, students who are not able to safely travel to school will be excused.
 Please refer to Lowndes EMA social media for updated list of road closures and travel with caution.
 The latest information we have about impacted roads to avoid due to flash flooding is as follows.
 Inner Perimeter is flooded at VHS across all lanes.
 Patterson at Drexel Park.
 Berkley Road.
 Country Club at 3 mile branch (Williamsburg).
 St Augustine between Melody Lane Circle K and Cookout.
 St. Augustine at River St. and Hightower Creek.
 River St at Saunders Park.
 Bemiss Rd at Guest Rd is closed.
 Intersection of Saint Augustine Road and US 84 Eastbound Lanes: Flooding affecting lanes heading into downtown.
 Flooding affecting eastbound and westbound lanes of US84 near the intersection of Leon Street.
 Please exercise caution and avoid these areas until conditions improve.
 Never cross a road with water covering it.
 We will continue to stand with one another and remain South Georgia Strong.

-6 months ago, Sandra Wilcher
+about 1 year ago, Sandra Wilcher

 Good afternoon, We are excited to have our staff return to work on Monday, October 7th, to prepare to welcome our students back on Wednesday, October 9th.
 Due to storm damage, most schools and facilities will not have internet access.
 With Monday and Tuesday used as planning days, we are confident in our ability to continue providing quality education for our students with or without the Internet.
 Though most of our facilities sustained minor damage, our staff has been hard at work to prepare for safe student returns.
 Please be patient with us as we reestablish phone access before students return.
 Email will be the most efficient contact method at this time.
 As we assess bus routes on Monday, we will contact families where bus routes need to be adjusted.
 We look forward to seeing our One Lowndes family back together next week! #OneLowndes #BetterTogether Sandra Wilcher, Superintendent

-7 months ago, Sandra Wilcher
+about 1 year ago, Sandra Wilcher

 RTS